roikonen/scalablemodeling/about_me.md

-## About Simo Roikonen

 ![](pictures/8_me.png)

 [LinkedIn](https://www.linkedin.com/in/roikonen/) | [Bluesky](https://bsky.app/profile/roikonen.bsky.social)

-Simo is a seasoned software crafter, solution architect, and communicator, with a deep commitment to building evolvable, long-lasting backends.
+Simo is a seasoned software crafter, solution architect, communicator and learner, with a deep commitment to building evolvable, long-lasting backends.
 With over a decade of experience in [Domain-Driven Design](README.md#eric-evans), Simo excels at transforming complex problems into clear, actionable solutions.
 When systems require scaling and resilience, he brings a proven track record in **distributed architectures and scalability**, delivering low-latency at any scale.

 Beyond the technical aspects, Simo understands that successful software development & high development velocity thrives in a balanced sociotechnical environment.
 He values collaboration and brings stakeholders together to ensure smooth progress, whether it's a modernization effort, greenfield project, or eliminating bottlenecks in existing systems.
 Simo is adept at crafting solutions that meet both technical and organizational needs, ensuring systems that are robust, scalable, and future-ready.

 ### System Modernization
 Simo has extensive experience in modernizing complex, large-scale systems — a process that involves not only